Just for One Day (musical)

 Just for One Day is a jukebox musical with a book by John O'Farrell.
 Told through a modern-day perspective, Just for One Day retells the events leading up to Live Aid, the 1985 benefit concert organized by Bob Geldof and Midge Ure to raise awareness and funds for the famine in Ethiopia.
 While the primary events leading to the concert are based on real events, the musical's narrative incorporates fictionalized sub-plots.
 The title of the musical is named after a line in "Heroes", a song by David Bowie that he performed at the event.

-The musical premiered at The Old Vic in January 2024, and will make its North American premiere at the Ed Mirvish Theatre in January 2025.
+The musical premiered at The Old Vic in January 2024, and made its North American premiere at the Ed Mirvish Theatre in January 2025.

 Background

 In 2021, Luke Sheppard and producer Jamie Wilson began creating the concept for a musical based around the real-life events leading up to Live Aid.
 In particular, they wanted to focus on the joy people experienced being at the event as well as the people who worked hard behind the scenes to put on the show.
 In addition, Sheppard and O'Farrell wanted to make sure the musical was not a tribute show of the musicians who performed at Live Aid; rather, they wanted the songs to be reinterpreted and capture the essence of the original performers.

 Geldof was unimpressed with an early script of the musical, since he felt it focused too much on himself and not the underlying reasons for creating Live Aid.
 The script underwent multiple rewrites, which included adding a younger questioning perspective of what Live Aid was for.
 There was also a new focus on making the show about the ordinary people who helped put on Live Aid feel like heroes.
 After attending a workshop, Geldof said he was "blown away" and agreed to collaborate in the development of the musical.
 Pete Townshend attended a subsequent workshop, supported the musical, and gave clearance for his songs to be used.
 David Bowie's estate was the first to give clearance.
 Queen founding members Brian May and Roger Taylor initially declined permission, but quickly changed their mind after Geldof wrote them a letter and showed them footage of the actors performing the songs at a workshop.